yunpengn/blog/source/_posts/consistent-redis-sql.md

 _Notice:_ to ease our discussion here, we take the example of Redis and traditional SQL database.
 However, please be aware the solutions presented in this post could be extended to other databases, or even the consistency between any two layers in the memory hierarchy.

-## Common Mistakes
+## Various Solutions

-Below we describe a few _almost correct (but stil wrong)_ approaches to this problem.
+Below we describe a few approaches to this problem.
+Most of them are _almost correct (but still wrong)_.
 In other words, they can guarantee consistency between the 2 layers 99.9% of the time.
 However, things could go wrong (such as dirty data in cache) under very high concurrency and huge traffic.

-However, they are still heavily used in the industry and many companies have been using these approaches for years without major headache.
+However, these _almost correct_ solutions are heavily used in the industry and many companies have been using these approaches for years without major headache.
 Sometimes, going from 99.9% correctness to 100% correctness is too challenging.
 For real-world business, faster development lifecycle and shorter go-to-market timeline are probably more important.

 ### Cache Expiry